 Social Science Advisor Deanne Eschbach 425-564-2216.
 She is very helpful.
 This syllabus and other critical information, such as reviews, are on Bellevue College's Canvas website.

-Required books and Atlas: (1) Introduction to Geography, Getis, Getis & Fellman, 12th Ed., 2009; (2) World Place Locations, 2nd ed.
-Roselle and Walker, 2010; (3) Finally, you will need to buy scantrons for exams at bookstore.
+Required books: (1) Introduction to Geography, Getis, Getis & Fellman, 12th Ed., 2009 and (2) You will need to buy scantrons for exams at bookstore.
+(3) World Place Locations (WPL) e-book must be purchased at the link below.